 The best part about visiting the Hot Creek Geological Site is that it’s free, which is a nice perk since winter trips can be quite costly especially if you plan to hit the slopes in Mammoth.

-Many people also visit this location for sunset to enjoy the picture perfect views of the river as the sun sets over the mountains.
-BUT if that’s part of your plan, be sure to bring plenty of warm clothing as mountain temperatures can drop to freezing as soon as the sun goes down.
+Many people also visit this location for sunset to enjoy the picture-perfect views of the river as the sun sets over the mountains.
+BUT, if that’s part of your plan, be sure to bring plenty of warm clothing as mountain temperatures can drop to freezing as soon as the sun goes down.

 Our Experience Visiting Hot Creek Geological Site In Winter

 Mammoth is one of my favorite places to visit for outdoor activities and hiking.
-During our most recent winter trip to Mammoth, we decided to hike this highly rated trail and finally check it off from our bucket list.
+During our most recent winter trip to Mammoth, we decided to hike this highly-rated trail and finally check it off from our bucket list.

-In the summer it’s possible to drive up all the way to the Hot Creek Geological Site, but in the winter this road is closed due to snow and ice so you will need to hike extra 2 miles each way.
+In the summer it’s possible to drive up all the way to the Hot Creek Geological Site, but in the winter this road is closed due to snow and ice so you will need to hike an extra 2 miles each way.